tkleykamp/DataOps/README.md

 # DataOps
 **DataOps for Government**
-A running list list of DataOps principle for Governments:
+A running list list of DataOps principles for Governments:

 *Everyone* involved in the data pipeline must know how data are being used within the organization.
 The person collecting/entering data must know that it is being aggregated/analyzed down the road; why & for what purpose